-The City of Cape May was added to the National Register of Historic Places (NRHP) in 1970, was designated as a National Historic Landmark (NHL) by the National Park Service in 1976, and is noted as having "one of the largest collections of late nineteenth-century frame buildings left in the United States.
+The City of Cape May was added to the National Register of Historic Places (NRHP) in 1970, and was designated as a National Historic Landmark (NHL) by the National Park Service in 1976 and noted as having "one of the largest collections of late nineteenth-century frame buildings left in the United States.
 It contains over 600 summer houses, old hotels, and commercial structures that give it a homogenous architectural character."
-(Carolyn Pitts, National Park Service).
+(Carolyn Pitts, NPS).
 The City is also listed on the New Jersey Register of Historic Places.

 The physical area of potential effect (APE) of the proposed undertaking is reclaimed land which resulted from the filling of coastal wetlands at the northeastern extent of the cape may peninsula directly southwest of Cape May Inlet, directly behind the Poverty Beach and Sewell Point barrier spit.
 Due to this being historically filled land there is a very low potential for impacting subsurface archaeological deposits.
-Therefore, no Prehistoric Context will be provided.